-Like the horizontal crosshair, the vertical crosshair places the numerically designated MRAD markings on only the right side.
+The vertical crosshair places the numerically designated MRAD markings on only the right side, like the horizontal crosshair.
 Once again, the numerically designated markings are in 2 MRAD increments with 0.25 MRAD interval hash marks inside of 1 MRAD and every 0.5 MRAD interval outside of 1 MRAD.
-The 11th MRAD measurement down the reticle converts to 0.1 MRADling bars.
-The horizontal hashes begin to elongate for windfall references and floating dots are applied for additional holds without crowding the reticle space to maintain the relatively clear appearance of the G-series design that faMRADiar users are accustomed to.
+The 11th MRAD measurement down the reticle converts to 0.1 MRADling bars, and the solid 0.25 MRAD wide quick-acquisition bar starts at 30 MRADS from the main horizontal stadia.
+The horizontal hashes begin to elongate for windfall references, and floating dots are applied for additional holds without crowding the reticle space to maintain the relatively clear appearance of the G-series design that faMRADiar users know.